+A refugee or subsidiary protection status shall be withdrawn if the person cannot be regarded as a refugee or in need of subsidiary protection.
+Grounds for this can be cessation, exclusion, serious crime, danger to national security, and misrepresentation or omission of facts.
 Decisions on withdrawal of protection status are taken by the Migration Agency.
-Decisions can be appealed to the Migration Court, and Migration Court judgments can be appealed to the Migration Court of Appeal.
+Decisions can be appealed to the Migration Court, and Migration Court judgments can be appealed to the Migration Court of Appeal, subject to leave to appeal.
 There is no explicit requirement for conducting a personal interview, however the Migration Agency’s position is that a personal interview should be held in these cases given the impact the decision can have for the individual as well as the fact that the burden of proof rests with the Migration Agency.
 If the possibility of expulsion arises as a result of the withdrawal procedure, a legal counsel is appointed on the same grounds as in a normal asylum case.

 It should be further noted that, when it comes to cessation, review or withdrawal of international protection, the Swedish Migration Agency, the Swedish Police and the Swedish Security Services have intensified and formalised their co-operation in order to render more efficient the work of identifying those who should not benefit from international protection.
-553 cases regarding residence permits and 436 cases concerning citizenship were referred to the Swedish Security Services during 2019.
+In 2020, 483 cases regarding residence permits and 820 cases concerning citizenship were reported to the Swedish Security Services.

 In 2020, Sweden withdrew international protection status for 278 individuals (153 refugee status, 125 subsidiary protection status).
 The three most common nationalities of those concerned were Syria (60), Afghanistan (33) and Somalia (9).

 Chapter 4, Section 5 b, Aliens Act for refugee status and Chapter 4, Section 5 c, Aliens Act, for subsidiary protection status.